calogica/dbt-expectations/README.md

 #### [expect_column_max_to_be_between](macros/schema_tests/aggregate_functions/expect_column_max_to_be_between.sql)

-Expect the column max to be between an min and max value
+Expect the column max to be between a min and max value

 ```yaml
 tests: